-John Kluchka's 30+ years' observation of digital culture, influence, image and artifice reveals a daunting human stimulus that defines modern being.
-This cache developed into an artistic RESET button for transforming basic elements of visual stimuli into a meditative experience that Kluchka calls Abstract Meditation.
+John Kluchka's 30+ years' observation of digital culture's maturing influence, both in imagery and artifice, reveals a daunting human stimulus.
+Over time, this cache built and developed into an artistic RESET button, transforming the elements of visual stimuli into a meditative experience Kluchka describes as Abstract Meditation.

 Presentation: The Abstract Meditations are presented with a wide variety of visual media, typically with ink on a substrate like silk, aluminum or paper.
 Some are exclusive 1-of-1 commissions, while others are produced as textile, wall coverings or framed artworks for commercial or residential applications.